nathanhleung/fallback/www/docs/how-it-works.md

 ## 4. [`HttpProxy`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpProxy.sol) Part 1

-[`HttpProxy`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpProxy.sol) is a contract whose only `external` or `public` function is a [`fallback`](https://docs.soliditylang.org/en/v0.8.17/contracts.html#fallback-function) function.
+[`HttpProxy`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpProxy.sol) is a contract whose only `external` or `public` function is a [`fallback`](https://docs.soliditylang.org/en/v0.8.17/contracts.html#fallback-function) function (hence, the name of this project).

 When [`HttpProxy`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpProxy.sol) receives a transaction with `data`, since there are no functions on the contract, the `fallback` function will be called instead.

-In its `fallback` function, [`HttpProxy`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpProxy.sol) uses the [`HttpMessages`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpMessages.sol) contract to parse the calldata as if it were an HTTP request and passes the parsed request to [`HttpHandler`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpHandler.sol).
+In the `fallback` function, [`HttpProxy`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpProxy.sol) uses the [`HttpMessages`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpMessages.sol) contract to parse the calldata as if it were an HTTP request and passes the parsed request to [`HttpHandler`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpHandler.sol).

 ```solidity title="HttpProxy.sol" showLineNumbers
 // Simplified version of `HttpProxy`